johnmmcgee/mcos/README.md

 ## Usage

 We build `stable` which follows the project-bluefin stable branch.
-We also build `-latest` that follows the 'latest' branch.
 See: https://docs.projectbluefin.io/administration under Upgrades and Throttle Settings.

   Standard - stable